COVID-19 Care Preparation and Pathways

 Consumers with COVID-19 should follow the instructions on how to isolate safely.
 The below FAQs may also assist patients with COVID-19 or living with a diagnosed person.

-Close contacts should follow the instructions on how to quarantine safely.
+Close contacts should follow the advice on this page.

-Most people can end isolation seven full days after taking a COVID-19 test.
+Most people with COVID-19 can end isolation seven full days after taking a COVID-19 test and if symptoms have resolved.
+For the latest advice - Please see Ending isolation – coronavirus (COVID-19)

 If people are worried about their mental health, they can read about when to seek help and the mental health services available.